Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 Accuracy: With frequent sampling (every minute), the approximation error is negligible for practical monitoring purposes.
 The 5-minute rate window smooths instantaneous spikes while remaining responsive to real issues.

 Scalability: This approach scales effortlessly to environments with millions of time series.
-We’ve deployed this technique in production systems handling tens of thousands of requests per second across hundreds of services.
+I’ve deployed this technique in production systems handling tens of thousands of requests per second across hundreds of services.

 Simplicity: A single avg_over_time() function replaces complex nested aggregations.
 The resulting queries are easier to understand, debug, and modify.